What NOT To Wear To The Office This Summer

 As soon as Generation Y began to enter the workplace, the old guard gritted its teeth.
 A senior partner at one law firm wasn't quite sure how to reply, when a summer hire texted: "Are bras required as part of the dress code?"

 And this isn't just happening in the states.
-Prestigious companies in Australia recently came under fire for holding what-to-wear workshops for their young, female employees.
+Prestigious companies in Australia came under fire last year for holding what-to-wear workshops for their young, female employees.
 Many of these youthful high-achievers didn't enjoy being told to wear skirts instead of pants, and how best to apply eye shadow.
 "I think it's a little degrading and women usually know what to do," said one young lawyer.

 Claire Gordon has contributed to Slate's DoubleX, the Huffington Post, and the book Prisons: Current Controversies.
 While an undergraduate at Yale University and a research fellow at Yale graduate school, she spoke on panels at Yale and Cornell, and reported from Cairo, Tokyo, and Berlin.
 Follow Claire on Twitter.
 Email Claire at firstname.lastname@example.org.
 Add Claire to your Google+ circles.more...